 In recent years, these people have just begun learning about the value of allocating investment dollars into “alternative assets”.
 Angel groups are among the best places to learn.

-If you are thinking about checking out an angel group near you, or if you are thinking about making an angel investment, here are some of the things to consider:
+If you are thinking about checking out an angel group near you, or if you are thinking about making an angel investment, here are some of the things to consider.

-Many start-ups appreciate the insight and connection you, as an angel, may bring to the table (though your investment capital will probably be appreciated more).
+Many startups appreciate the insight and connection you, as an angel, may bring to the table (though your investment capital will probably be appreciated more).
 At the same time, don’t expect to take up an office at the company.
-In other words, your initial interaction may be “hot and heavy” (particularly before you write a check) but it is not likely to last.
+In other words, your initial interaction may be “hot and heavy” (particularly before you write a check), but it is not likely to last.

 When you’re exploring angel investing, there is a distinct advantage to sticking to what you know.
-In other words, if you are a physician, consider pharma, whereas if you made your money in internet, investing in that may make the most sense.
+In other words, if you are a physician, consider pharma, whereas if you made your fortune on the internet, investing in that may make the most sense.

 This will help you increase your chances of picking a winner and it will help you to have more meaningful involvement with the company in which you invest, since you will be able to provide real-world advice from your own experience.

 One of the great things about being part of a good angel group is that there will be a lot of smart people in the room with you.
 I have found these meetings to be a great place to meet people and, over time, forge some close friendships.